 The original: Tonal pink cushions and bedding add some subtle contrast to this otherwise traditional nook by Amber Lewis.
 The bunk bed here is another opportunity to add in sweet details, like custom woven pillows and a miniature bookcase in the headboard.

-The dupe: Calming and contemporary, this Scandinavian Designs Furniture find suits an array of personal styles, meaning that all you have to do is switch out the bedding as your little ones grow up to get use out of it for years to come (or at least until they start demanding a full-size bed).
+The dupe: Calming and contemporary, this Scandinavian Designs Furniture find suits an array of personal styles, meaning that all you have to do is switch out the bedding as your little ones grow to get use out of it for years to come (or at least until they start demanding a full-size bed).

 The Storage-Friendly One

-The original: Another Amber Lewis creation, this bunk bed is perfect for so many reasons—starting with the dual-sized beds and ending with the handy built-in bookshelf.
+The original: Another Amber Lewis creation, this bunk bed is perfect for so many reasons—starting with the dual-size beds and ending with the handy built-in bookshelf.
 (And can we talk about that cool custom stairway?)

 The Pink Ombré One